spdermn02/TouchPortal_ITunes_Plugin/README.md

 ```
 1️⃣ This has only been tested on Windows 10 64-bit, with latest version of iTunes from Microsoft Store
 2️⃣ There is no guarantee it will work elsewhere
-3️⃣ Apple could mak their COM Interface obsolete at any point with an update, so no guarantees this works forever
+3️⃣ Apple could make their COM Interface obsolete at any point with an update, so no guarantees this works forever
 ```
 ## Setup
 1. Download the TPiTunes.tpp file from [here](https://github.com/spdermn02/TouchPortal_ITunes_Plugin/raw/master/resources/TPiTunes.tpp)